MrCry0/lmp-manifest/README.md

 The default distribution (DISTRO) variable is automatically set to `lmp`, which is provided by the `meta-lmp` layer.

+Supported **DISTRO** targets:
+* lmp                     - Linux-microPlatform (default)
+* lmp-mfgtool             - Linux-microPlatform for Mfgtool (no ostree)
+* lmp-base                - Linux-microPlatform Base (no ostree)
+* lmp-xwayland            - Linux-microPlatform with XWayland
+* lmp-wayland             - Linux-microPlatform with Wayland

 Setup the work environment by using the `setup-environment` script:

 ```